 Certain over-the-counter swaps entered into by swap dealers and major swap participants, as well as certain other market participants, including financial institutions are subject to mandatory clearing.
 Currently, instrument types that must be cleared are interest rate swaps and credit default swaps.
 System institutions with less than \$10 billion in assets qualify for an exemption from clearing if the swap is used to hedge commercial risk.
 All System institutions also qualify for a "cooperative exemption."
 This exemption does not cover all swaps that are executed by System institutions, and is generally limited to transactions entered into in connection with loans to members.
-At December 31, 2017 and 2016, the notional amount of cleared derivatives was \$13.866 billion and \$9.390 billion.
+At December 31, 2018 and 2017, the notional amount of cleared derivatives was \$15.882 billion and \$13.866 billion.

-As of January 2018, two of the largest CCPs have amended their rule books so as to legally characterize variation margin in respect of cleared swap transactions as a settlement payment rather than the posting of collateral.
-This change resulted in the reclassification of collateral assets for amounts formerly considered variation margin to an offset of the fair value of interest rate swaps and other financial instruments related to our net position for cleared derivative transactions in the accompanying Combined Statement of Condition as of December 31, 2017.
+Two of the largest CCPs amended their rule books so as to legally characterize variation margin in respect of cleared swap transactions as a settlement payment rather than the posting of collateral.
+This change resulted in the reclassification of collateral assets for amounts formerly considered variation margin to an offset of the fair value of interest rate swaps and other financial instruments related to our net position for cleared derivative transactions in the accompanying Combined Statement of Condition as of December 31, 2018 and 2017.
 In addition, price alignment interest formerly paid with respect to the collateral will no longer be paid, though an economically equivalent price adjustment amount will be included in the trading revenue associated with the centrally cleared derivatives.
 This change had no impact on the System's results of operations or cash flows.

-The exposure on derivatives by counterparty credit rating (Moody's) that would be owed to us due to a default or early termination by our counterparties at December 31, 2017 were:
+The exposure on derivatives by counterparty credit rating (Moody's) that would be owed to us due to a default or early termination by our counterparties at December 31, 2018 were: